About

 - Type inference:

-- Server-side, to enhance built-in functionality fo
+- Server-side: to enhance the built-in functionality of the

 NextRequest